Jobs in Philosophy in Americas

 Canada

-Deadline: January 11, 2024
+Deadline: November 11, 2024

 Evidence of excellence in teaching will be provided through teaching accomplishments, the teaching dossier submitted as part of the application (with required materials outlined below), as well as strong letters of reference.
-Applicants must also show evidence of a commitment to equity, diversity, inclusion and to the promotion of a respectful and collegial learning and working environment, as demonstrated through the application materials.

 Salary and rank will be commensurate with qualifications and experience.

 Applicants must provide the name and contact information of three references.
 The University of Toronto’s recruiting tool will automatically solicit and collect letters of reference from each referee the day after an application is submitted.
-Applicants remain responsible for ensuring that referee's submit letters (on letterhead, dated and signed) by the closing date.
+Applicants remain responsible for ensuring that references submit recent letters (on letterhead, dated and signed) by the closing date.
 More details on the automatic reference letter collection, including timelines, are available in the candidate FAQ.

-All application materials, including recent reference letters, must be received by January 11, 2024.
+All application materials, including recent reference letters, must be received by November 11, 2024.

 The University of Toronto has adopted the AAU Principles on Preventing Sexual Harassment in Academia, including the requirement that applicants release personnel information from prior employers regarding sexual misconduct.
 Full details and requirements can be found here.